 Q: What is the best type of gear to wear?

 Wear gear that stops you from slipping into the water or reduces problems if you do go into the surf.
 Wear shoes with non-slip soles or cleats.
 Rock plates or cleats are essential on wet, weedy rocks.
 Wear lightweight clothing and a flotation jacket, so that if you’re swept off rocks, you are buoyant and your clothes don’t drag you underwater.
 Also, wear head protection because many people who have drowned when swept off rocks have received some sort of head injury.

-Q: Do I need a fishing license when rock fishing?
+Q: Do I need a fishing license?

 If you’re over 18 and not a pensioner, you need a license to fish.
 This includes rock fishing and collecting bait.
-Recreational fishing licences and renewals are processed through the Department of Transport’s DotDirect website.
+Recreational fishing licenses and renewals are processed through the Department of Transport’s DotDirect website.
 For more information visit www.fish.wa.gov.au